Authentication and authorization

 Use /api/sts/role/v1

 to create and manage roles.
-Access to this endoints
+Only admin users can

 Exceptions